25+ Air Travel Questions Answered

 What is there to eat at the airport?

-I use the GateGuru app from TripAdvisor to tell me what food there is at the airport.
-It can be handy to know whether you should eat before or after going through security or whether to eat near the arrival or departure gate when you are changing planes.
+I used to use the GateGuru app on TripAdvisor to tell me what food was available at the airport.
+It was a handy app to know whether to eat before or after going through security, or to eat near the arrival or departure gate when you are changing planes.
+GateGuru has been discontinued, and I have not found anything else as good.
+Apple and Google Maps include internal airport maps, but they are usually out of date with restaurant information.

 What are your unanswered questions?